 At one point, the POWs ran past Japanese artillery that was firing on Corregidor and Ft.
 Drum.
 When the two American strongholds began returning fire, the prisoners found themselves in the line of fire and shells began landing around them.
 Five POWs who hid in an old brick building were killed when it took a direct hit.
 When the barrage ended, three of the four Japanese guns had been destroyed.

 The further north they marched the more bloated dead bodies they saw.
 The ditches along the road were filled with water, but many also had dead bodies in them.
 The POWs’ thirst got so bad they drank the water.
 Many men would later die from dysentery.
 The column of POWs was often stopped and pushed off the road and made to sit in the sun for hours.
 While they sat there, the guards would shake down the POWs and take any possession they had that they liked.
 When they were ordered to move again, it was not unusual for the Japanese riding past them in trucks to entertain themselves by swinging at the POWs with their guns or with bamboo poles.

-In May or early June 1942, his family received this letter from the War Department.
+In May, his family received this letter from the War Department.

 Dear Mrs. F. Campbell:

 According to War Department records, you have been designated as the emergency addressee if Sergeant Willard H. Campbell, 20,645,255, who, according to the latest information available, was serving in the Philippine Islands at the time of the final surrender.